X16Community/x16-docs/X16 Reference - 10 - IO Programming.md

 | $1F      | Power-up month     |
 | $20-$5F  | 64 Bytes SRAM      |

+The first half of the RTC's SRAM (NVRAM) is reserved for use by the KERNAL.  $40-$5F is available for use by user programs.

 For more information, please refer to this device's datasheet.